SecureSECO/SearchSECOController/readme.md

 # Building

 ## Visual Studio
 Open the solution file and build the project in Visual Studio.
-Note that you will not be able to pass on arguments in the local VS debugger
+Note that you will not be able to pass on arguments in the local VS debugger.

 ## CMake